License Email Has Not Arrived

 Checking Your Server's Spam or Junk Email Filter

 Many enterprise email environments perform spam filtering on the email server itself.
-Instead of emails caught in the spam filter appearing in your email's Junk Email or Spam folder, they are instead available at a seperate web interface you may have to log into.
+Instead of emails caught in the spam filter appearing in your email's Junk Email or Spam folder, they are instead available at a separate web interface you may have to log into.
 Often you may also get emailed weekly or monthly spam summaries.

 If your license email was sent to your work email address, please ensure that you've checked any such web interface.
 If you're unsure how to access the web interface, please get in touch with your email administrator.